WHTZ: 2000s

 In 2001, Clear Channel entered into an agreement with XM Satellite Radio to carry WHTZ on the satellite radio service.

 The station used to broadcast "mini-mixes" by DJ Spinbad, a well-known DJ who created a nightly mash-up mix of the day's top songs, playing them all together, mixing, for instance, the lyrics of one with the music of another.
 This often lasted 15–20 minutes, and was played at seven o'clock and ten o'clock Monday through Friday.
 Spinbad's mix was also a part of the weekly 5 O'Clock Whistle, a tradition started in 1986 to celebrate the end of the work week.

 In early 2006, Z100 launched an HD Radio station that plays songs by bands who have not gone mainstream, or have very little exposure.

 In October 2007, after years of hovering near the top, Z100 once again became the highest-rated station in New York City, scoring a 5.1 rating in persons 12+ in the Summer book.
 That marked the first number-one finish for the station since the 1980s, according to Clear Channel New York programming guru Tom Poleman.
 It also scored a first-place among the 18-34 demographic in the book, as well as a second place in the 25–54 demo.

-In 2008, remixer Jason Nevins joined Z100 for the "Remix at 6 with Jason Nevins", where one of Jason's remixes is played every night at 6pm.
+In 2008, remixer Jason Nevins joined Z100 for the "Remix at 6 with Jason Nevins", where one of Jason's remixes is played every night at 6 pm.
 The programming follows the Z100 playlist and gives listeners a "you heard it here first" mix premiere of projects that come straight from Jason's studio.

-During the 2000s, Z100's slogan "New York's #1 Hit Music Station", used in tandem on-air with "All The Hits."
+During the 2000s, Z100's slogan "New York's #1 Hit Music Station", used in tandem on-air with "All The Hits".
 The long-running "#1" part of the slogan was removed in 2007, then brought back during spring 2014.
 Another former slogan was "Today's Best Music".

 2010s

+In 2010, WHTZ changed its own logo.

-WHTZ-HD2 was the flagship station for Nick Radio, a top 40 station aimed at children and pre-teens which broadcasts nationwide through iHeartRadio's app and uses WHTZ personnel.
-The station was launched in late September 2013 and was quietly shut down in late July 2019.
+WHTZ-HD2 was the flagship station for Nick Radio, a Top 40 station aimed at children and pre-teens which broadcasts nationwide through iHeartRadio's app and uses WHTZ personnel.
+The station was launched in late September 2013, and was quietly shut down in late July 2019.

 On September 16, 2014, Clear Channel, WHTZ's owners, renamed themselves to their current name of iHeartMedia after its increasingly successful iHeartRadio Internet radio platform.

-Mark Medina, program director of WHTZ, has been named top pop programmer of the year by Billboard.
+In 2017, Mark Medina, program director of WHTZ, was named top pop programmer of the year by Billboard.
 He succeeded programmer Sharon Dastur, as Dastur took on a position at iHeartRadio, Z100's parent company.